-Using HM Revenue & Customs (HMRC) software to file Stamp Duty Land Tax (SDLT) returns is simple, secure, efficient and convenient - and you can file online seven days a week at any time of day or night.
+Using HM Revenue & Customs (HMRC) software to file Stamp Duty Land Tax (SDLT) returns is simple, secure, efficient and convenient - and you can file online 7 days a week at any time of day or night.
 You can start to file SDLT returns online once you have registered to use HMRC's Stamp Taxes Online service.
 In practice, most users are solicitors or legal conveyancers filing returns on behalf of clients.

 This guide outlines the key features, dos and don'ts of using HMRC's Stamp Taxes Online service to file returns.
 It also highlights some differences in procedure if you've been used to filing paper returns.